airalab/robonomics-grant-program/proposals/LogisticsBDT.md

 <img src="../src/Blockchain_Logistics_Digital_Twin/blockchain_logistics_schedule_table2.PNG">

-# Project Schedule Table
+Table 1: Project Schedule

 ## 7. Project Budget :moneybag:

 <img src="../src/Blockchain_Logistics_Digital_Twin/blockchain_logistics_budget_table2.PNG">

-# Budget Table
+Table 2: Project Budget

 ## 8. Additional Information :information_source:
+- Payment method: DAI Token
+ 	* DAI token is preferred as the payment method because it's a stable coin and the research organizations which are participating in this project will prefer to receive the exact USD because of project management and auditing.

-References
+- References
 1. Stevenson, Mark, and Jerry Busby.
 "An exploratory analysis of counterfeiting strategies: Towards counterfeit-resilient supply chains."
 International Journal of Operations & Production Management (2015).
 2. Cho, Soo-Haeng, Xin Fang, and Sridhar Tayur.
 "Combating strategic counterfeiters in licit and illicit supply chains."
 Manufacturing & Service Operations Management 17.3 (2015): 273-289.
 3. Mandolla, Claudio, et al. "Building a digital twin for additive manufacturing through the exploitation of blockchain: A case analysis of the aircraft industry."
 Computers in Industry 109 (2019): 134-152.